thingsboard/thingsboard.github.io/_includes/docs/user-guide/image-gallery.md

 To edit an image, do the following:

- - If you're using the list view of images, click the "Edit image" icon opposite the image&#39;s name you want to edit.
-Or, if you're using the grid view, hover your mouse pointer over the image you want to edit and click the "Export image" button.
+In the list view, click the "Edit Image" icon next to the name of the image you want to edit.
+In the grid view, hover your mouse cursor over the image you want to edit and click the "Export Image" button.
-- In the "Edit image" window, you can change the image's name, copy the image link, download, export, or update the image.
--

 {% include images-gallery.html imageCollection="edit-image-1" showListImageTitles="true" %}

-In the image grid view:
+In the "Edit image" window, you can change the image's name, copy the image link, download, export, or update the image.

 {% include images-gallery.html imageCollection="edit-image-2" showListImageTitles="true" %}

 ### Delete image

-You can delete an image using one of the following ways.
+To delete an image in the image list view, do the following:

-In the image list view:

 {% include images-gallery.html imageCollection="delete-image-1" showListImageTitles="true" %}

-In the image grid view:
+To delete an image in the image grid view, do the following:

 {% include images-gallery.html imageCollection="delete-image-2" showListImageTitles="true" %}